justinmanley/www.justinmanley.work/projects/lifestory/version/1/index.md

 “If Mariam was so unhappy — if Life made her so lonely and frustrated and angry — would her life have been better if she had never known about Life?
 Should I have stuck to the zoo and the science museum?”

-I was wallowing in self-pity, a perfect funeral cliché.
+I was wallowing in self-pity, a perfect cliché of a survivor.
 By rights, Ashlyn should have rolled her eyes, but she considered my question seriously.

 “No. She said Life was as pointless as stamp collecting and fixing old cars, but I don’t think she ever really believed it.
 Life was the greatest adventure of her life, the greatest pleasure.